 Donatella has a Bachelor Degree in Modern Languages and a Master of Art in Diplomatic Studies from Westminster University

-Katy Donnelly is Trusts Fundraising Manager at My AFK in Hornsey, raising funds to help disabled children and young people live independent lives.
+Katy Donnelly is the Trusts Fundraising Manager at My AFK in Hornsey, raising funds to help disabled children and young people live independent lives.
 Prior to this role, she worked at Jacksons Lane, Royal Botanic Gardens Kew, and The Place.
 She has experience of raising funds from Trusts, statutory bodies, individuals and Major Donors for a variety of causes in the arts and heritage sectors.

 Advisors to the Board:

-Rose Collins is Administrator at Caxton House Community Centre.
+Rose Collins is the Administrator at Caxton House Community Centre.
 She also co-ordinates and teaches on the Lifestyle Tuesdays: Craft sessions, a project for the over 50s providing a programme of arts and crafts, and socialising.
 Before this she has worked for the Octopus Community Network and for the Hills Community Trust as a project co-ordinator.

-Ruth Davey is Development Manager at the Almeida Theatre in Islington managing the theatre’s corporate partnerships.
+Ruth Davey is the Development Manager at the Almeida Theatre in Islington managing the theatre’s corporate partnerships.
 Prior to this role she worked as a lone fundraiser at creative writing charity Ministry of Stories, attracting funding from trusts, companies and individual donors as well as through events.
 Before starting work in the arts she had a successful career organising trade exhibitions in a variety of sectors but returned to university to gain an MA in Arts Management in 2012 and transferred those skills into arts fundraising.